Marceline Carnegie Library

 December 3, 1917, a Library Board was appointed.
 It was the task of this board to select a site for the building and receive bids from architects and obtain the Carnegie Foundations' approval for the plans.
 In 1918, a building site was purchased from Jackson-Walker Coal and Mining Co. on East California Avenue.
 In February, 1919, Edgar P. Madorie of Kansas City, Missouri was chosen architect for library.

 November 1, 1920, the Marceline Carnegie Library opened as a result of the Andrew Carnegie Foundation building grant, efforts of the Marceline Civic League, Marceline City Council, and the support of the citizens of Marceline.
-The Library has been in continuous operation 93 years.
 We are a small public facility, with the library building owned and maintained by the city, with library contents and services supported by funds from property tax, State Aid, grants, Friends of the Library, and donations.
 The Library is guided by a nine member board, each serving a three year term.
 The board meets monthly.

 In 2000 – 2001, the library received a grant to purchase new computers and a printer from the Bill and Melinda Gates Foundation.
 At the same time patron internet service added and updated through MOREnet.
 In January 2001 new ceiling, lighting, fans, and wiring were installed on the main floor.
 During the year of 2007 the automation of the collection, the office renovation, and website were completed.